-The correctness of the protocol, imposing uniform distribution of $s_0$, $s_1$, and the fact that Bob learns the desired string $s_t=\tilde{s}$, is analyzed in the composable security framework.
-The security of the scheme is shown for honest Bob against malicious Alice without any assumptions on the power of the latter.
-In the opposite scenario of dishonest Bob, the composable security of the protocol requires additional assumptions on the power of malicious Bob to store quantum states, which is limited in the time delay between the state distribution and the data post-processing.
+The correctness of the protocol, imposing a uniform distribution of $s_0$, $s_1$, and the fact that Bob learns the desired string $s_t=\tilde{s}$, is analyzed in the composable security framework.
+The security of the scheme is shown for honest Bob against malicious Alice without any assumptions about the power of the latter.
+In the opposite scenario of dishonest Bob, the composable security of the protocol requires additional assumptions on the power of malicious Bob to store quantum states, which is limited in the time delay between the state distribution and the data postprocessing.
 Bob's quantum memory is then modeled as the lossy channel.
-The security is obtained using the specially derived entropic uncertainty relations for the discretized quadrature observables, which limit Bob's knowledge on Alice's outcomes, and assuming general as well as Gaussian storage operations.
+The security is obtained using the specially derived entropic uncertainty relations for the discretized quadrature observables which limit Bob's knowledge on Alice's outcomes and assuming general as well as Gaussian storage operations.

-The protocol was tested using TMSV states produced by a balanced coupling of two orthogonally squeezed states generated by parametric down-conversion at 1550~nm and low-noise highly efficient homodyne detectors operating at 100 kHz.
-The signal and the LO were co-propagated through the variable attenuator simulating the quantum channel.
-Using optimized data processing and reconciliation, it was shown that in a highly transmitting quantum channel, the rate of the order of 0.1 bits per symbol can be achieved, while for stronger losses the results largely depend on the assumptions on the malicious Bob's storage~\cite{Furrer2018a}.
+The protocol was tested using TMSV states produced by a balanced coupling of two orthogonally squeezed states generated via parametric down-conversion at 1550~nm and low-noise, highly efficient homodyne detectors operating at 100 kHz.
+The signal and the LO were copropagated through the variable attenuator simulating the quantum channel.
+Using optimized data processing and reconciliation, it was shown that in a highly transmitting quantum channel, the rate of the order of 0.1 bit per symbol can be achieved, while for stronger losses the results depend largely on the assumptions about the malicious Bob's storage~\cite{Furrer2018a}.